Sex education for students with disabilities: don’t leave it to Dr.Google

-Disabled people want to get down and dirty, too.
+People with disabilities want to get down and dirty, too.
 Stigma and ignorance shouldn’t prevent us from getting it.
-By making sex ed accessible and inclusive in schools through including disabilities in the curriculum, teachers create a generation of well-informed, prepared adults, both abled and disabled.
-It is time to make sex ed accessible and inclusive for all students.
+By making sex ed accessible and inclusive in schools by including disabilities in the curriculum, teachers create a generation of well-informed, prepared adults, both abled and disabled.
+It is time to make sex education for students with disabilities inclusive and accessible for all!

 Additional resources on sex education for students with disabilities

 There is a wide range of commercial products specifically designed for sex education for students with disabilities:

 The Ultimate Guide to Sex and Disability is the first complete sex guide for people who live with disabilities, pain, illness, or chronic conditions.
 Useful for absolutely everyone, regardless of age, gender, or sexual orientation, the book addresses a wide range of disabilities -- from chronic fatigue, back pain, and asthma to spinal cord injury, hearing and visual impairment, multiple sclerosis, and more.

 Expertly written by a medical doctor, a sex educator, and a disability activist, The Ultimate Guide provides readers with encouragement, support, and all the information they need to create a sex life that works for them.
 The authors cover all aspects of sex and disability, including building a positive sexual self-image; positions to minimize stress and maximize pleasure; dealing with fatigue or pain during sex; finding partners and talking with partners about sex and disability; adapting sex toys; and more.